syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/overview.md

 ## Use Case Scenarios

 `SfPullToRefresh` controls are mainly used in applications where the user needs to refresh the content on demand.
-This will be support to host any custom layout along with notifications has been provided.
+PullToRefresh controls are mainly used in applications where the user needs to refresh the content on demand.
+The main applications that use the PullToRefresh are listed below:

+1. Facebook
+2. Weather
+3. Gmail
+4. Live Score applications

 ## Key Features